Hello2345de/StudentStudyAssistant-COMP2090project-/task1/README.md

 # Study Notes Processor

-**Transform messy lecture notes into clean summaries and practice quizzes — instantly.**
+**Turn lengthy lecture notes into clean summaries and practice quizzes**

 A simple, exportable desktop app built with Flet that helps students process `.txt` or `.pdf` lecture notes.